MaryJacobsen/10.0-Software-Group-18/README.md

 > Ex. `GET http://localhost:8000/player/Oregon State University` will return a list of all players that are part of
 > the OSU gymnastics team.

 We have made testing collections using postman that can be used to put information into the database and to test each endpoint.
-To import the collections, copy the links, click the import button on the top left inside postman, and then click "Import From Link" and paste.
+To import the collections, copy a link, click the import button on the top left inside postman, and then click "Import From Link" and paste.
 The endpoint collections work in the following order:

 [user](https://www.getpostman.com/collections/907ee91d4b8a480cd003)
 [meet](https://www.getpostman.com/collections/e05bb701069ae02f29bd)